'Some of us are poor': What to do when your wealthier friends want to meet up for an extravagant dinner

 As friends progress through different stages of life, some might end up earning more than others.
 How do you maintain these friendships as your financial circumstances diverge?

-The 28-year-old research consultant, who earns significantly less than his peers, responded lightheartedly: “Some of us are poor."
+Mr Lim, a 28-year-old research consultant who earns significantly less than his peers, responded lightheartedly: “Some of us are poor."

-While he replied to his friends jokingly at the time, the issue of maintaining friendships with wealth gaps remained a personal issue for Mr Lim, as he had lost friends because of his own financial anxiety.
+While he replied to his friends jokingly at the time, the matter of maintaining friendships with wealth gaps was a personal one for Mr Lim, because he had lost friends due to his own financial anxiety.

-He recalled how three years ago, he opened up to an ex-schoolmate about his financial concerns while visiting her home, a four-storey landed property.
+He recalled how three years ago, he opened up to an ex-schoolmate about his financial concerns while visiting her home, which was a four-storey landed property.

-But he was hurt when she dismissed his concerns by stating: “You know that money is not everything right?”
+However, he was hurt when she dismissed his concerns by stating: “You know that money is not everything, right?”

-“We are no longer in touch because I realised that our realities are too different,” said Mr Lim.
+Mr Lim said: “We are no longer in touch because I realised that our realities are too different.”

 As he spoke to me about his experiences, it struck me how challenging it is to maintain friendships as people grow and enter different stages of life.

-Some become wealthier than their friends because they joined extremely well-paying industries, like medicine or law.
+Some become wealthier than their friends because they worked in extremely well-paying industries such as medicine or law.
 Others might face business failures, medical problems or retrenchments – all of which can affect a person’s financial standing and cause changes in friendship dynamics.

 Seeking answers on how to manage this, I spoke to relationship counsellors to find out what the secret is to remain friends with others without letting a wealth gap get in the way.